-We currently have three programs, one in Barreau Michel, Haiti, one in Haiti for a community called MOZAYIK, and one in Bohol, Philippines.
-Among these programs we have provided over 1,000 loans to entrepreneurs to build their own businesses, so that they may increase their income, provide for their families, and increase the quality of their lives.
+We currently have two areas of concentration, in Barreau Michel, Haiti, and one in Bohol, Philippines.
+Through these programs, we have provided over 1,000 loans to entrepreneurs to build their own businesses, so that they may increase their income, provide for their families, and increase the quality of their lives.
 We have had above 98% repayment and have hundreds of individuals on our waiting list for a loan.
 We have seen an investment in these communities as the quality of life of the people and their families increase.

-Because each loan gets repaid in 6 months and then reenters the loan pool a sustainable system is created.
-This way, with a donation of just $50 a life changing loan will be provided to an individual and their family an unlimited number of times, making a monumental impact.
+Once each 6-month loan is repaid, it reenters the community via our loan pool, creating a sustainable, self-refilling cycle of lending.
+This way, with a single donation of just $50, a life changing loan will be provided to an individual and their family an unlimited number of times, making a monumental impact.

 Haitians were already struggling to survive.
 Then the earthquake hit.